Şımarık: Music video

 The accompanying music video for "Şımarık" is directed by Emmanuel Saada and shot in Marseille, France, in a neighborhood called "Le panier", with narrow streets and cobbled roads.
 Here, Tarkan sings and jaywalks.
-Several women on the streets sees him and starts chasing him to try to kiss him, but he tries to avoid them by first changing direction and then later by walking faster.
+Several women on the streets see him and start chasing him to try to kiss him, but he tries to avoid them by first changing direction and then later by walking faster.
 More and more women begin to chase him as the song proceeds, but Tarkan eventually starts running in order to avoid them.
 A big group of women then run after him and as the song finishes, Tarkan takes cover in a street corner.
 A young girl is there as well and Tarkan kisses her forehead.
 The video was the first that Saada directed.